Inclusive Thermodynamics of Computational Machines: Related literature

 We propose that an inclusive thermodynamics of computation will offer rigorous tools to both advance theoretical research and engineer devices with enhanced performance.
 For instance, digital computers include hardware-implemented finite automata, and DFAs and NFAs are used to build systematic approaches for designing sequential circuits.
 The optimal design procedures of finite automata allow optimal or near-optimal physical circuit implementations \cite{10.5555/2500983}.
 Besides, in traditional architectures (CPU or GPU based), execution of an NFA may lead to a state space explosion leading to exponential run-time complexity.
 Hence, special-purpose architectures are required to run them \footnote{Micron’s Automata Processor (MAP) uses massively parallel in-memory processing capability of dynamic random-access memory for running the NFAs, so it can provide orders of magnitude performance improvement compared to traditional architectures \cite{6719386_MAP}.
 MAP is the first non-Von Neumann semiconductor device which can be programmed to execute thousands of NFAs in parallel to identify patterns in a data stream.}.
 We expect that the relations between the structural constraints, CS-based complexity, and thermodynamic bounds on computation will yield valuable design-inputs for next generation of the processors in computers \footnote{For instance, \cite{10.1145/3079079.3079100} corroborates our motive to particularly study the relations between energetics and size complexity, where an NFA partitioning algorithm that minimizes the number of state replications is introduced to maintain functionality --provided by a larger equivalent NFA-- with increased performance.}.

-We also consider the prospects for natural sciences.
+There might also be advantages for computers run to analyze data sets in the more general natural sciences.
 For instance, modern biology research uses DFAs for the characterization of protein sequences through the identification of motifs present in them.
 High efficiency DFAs work as an accelerator for many applications in bioinformatics and data-mining \cite{protein_patterns_MAP}.
 It is well-known that the computational efficiency of DFAs is encoded in the descriptional complexity of DFAs, which we showed to be related to the thermodynamic costs of physically executing DFAs.

-Other recent papers that considered non-equilibrium thermodynamics of finite automata, using a different approach from ours are, \cite{Finite_state_thermo_no, doi:10.1098/rsfs.2018.0037}.